Promo code SPRING2022 will be automatically applied at checkout!

 a skinny girl looking at a plate of food

-Research shows that some people actually undereat when they are stressed.
+For others, stress has the opposite effect: research shows that some people actually undereat when they are stressed.
+Skipping meals can seem harmless, but it keeps glucose unstable and slows metabolism, which can eventually lead to fatigue and weight plateaus.
 It’s unclear exactly why some people overeat and some undereat during times of stress, but it likely relates to the severity and type of stressor.

 Research shows that a consistently activated stress response can alter our brain reward/motivation pathways.
-This can cause people to seek hyperpalatable foods, or high fat and sugary foods, and begin stress eating when they are under stress.
+This can cause people to seek hyperpalatable foods like high-fat, sugary foods, and to begin stress-eating when they are under stress.

 a man laying in bed and falling asleep with a phone in his hand

-Stress can affect how well you sleep, increasing sleep disturbances and altering your circadian rhythms and sleep patterns.
+Stress can affect how well you sleep, leading to increased sleep disturbances and altering your circadian rhythms and sleep patterns.
 Studies also show that sleep loss and deprivation may affect your hunger cues by decreasing leptin levels.

 Sleep deprivation can also increase ghrelin levels, which is a hormone that stimulates appetite.